simonw/llm-mistral/README.md

 cat example.py | llm -m mistral-medium -s 'explain this code'
 ```

+## Options

+All three models accept the following options, using `-o name value` syntax:

+- `-o temperature 0.7`: The sampling temperature, between 0 and 1.
+Higher increases randomness, lower values are more focused and deterministic.
+- `-o top_p 0.1`: 0.1 means consider only tokens in the top 10% probability mass.
+Use this or temperature but not both.
+- `-o max_tokens 20`: Maximum number of tokens to generate in the completion.
+- `-o safe_mode 1`: Turns on [safe mode](https://docs.mistral.ai/platform/guardrailing/), which adds a system prompt to add guardrails to the model output.
+- `-o random_seed 123`: Set an integer random seed to generate deterministic results.

 ## Development

 To set up this plugin locally, first checkout the code.
 Then create a new virtual environment: